Ticker

 Responsive Advertisement

-Codechef problem: 677A - A. Vanya and Fence
+Codeforces 677A – Vanya and Fence Solution in Java (Step-by-Step Explanation)

-Codechef problem: 677A - A. Vanya and Fence
+Codeforces 677A – Vanya and Fence Solution in Java (Step-by-Step Explanation)

 Output

-Print a single integer — the minimum possible valid width of the road.
+Print a single integer — the total width required.

 3 7